alchemyplatform/create-web3-dapp/.github/README.md

 ## What’s Included?

-Your environment will have everything you need to build a modern single-page React app:
+Your environment will have everything you need to build a dapp:

--  NextJS, React, JSX, ES6, TypeScript and Flow syntax support.
+-  NextJS, React, Alchemy Enhanced APIs, Alchemy SDK, Rainbowkit, Wagmi
--
 -   Hassle-free updates for the above tools with a single dependency.

 Check out [this guide (coming soon)]() to learn how to build with Create Web3 Dapp.

-Check out [this guide (coming soon)]() for an overview of how to a full overview of the code base.
+Check out [this guide (coming soon)]() for an overview of the full overview of the code base.

 ## Popular Alternatives

-Create React App is a great fit for:
+Create Web3 Dapp is a great fit for:

 -   **Learning Web3** in a comfortable and feature-rich development environment.
 -   **Starting new Web3 Applications**